BSc(Hons) (NFQ Level 8)

 The PPE provides a thorough grounding in all three disciplines that are core to the social sciences.
 The programme is quite structured at first, but allows more choice and more specialisation with each successive year.
-This programme provides both a well-rounded education in philosophy, politics and economics, and every opportunity for you to determine for yourself which subject or combination of subjects you would like to specialise in.
+This course provides both a well-rounded education in philosophy, politics and economics, and every opportunity for you to determine for yourself which subject or combination of subjects you would like to specialise in.

 Students are introduced to: political science and political theory, to micro and macro-economics, and to ethics and critical thinking.
 Students will take the core module Introducing PPE.
 They will also learn about researching and writing essays.

 Students will study the relationship between individuals and the state, how to analyse and work with economic data, and the philosophical principles underlying the social sciences.